Community Bike Shop

 Once a year in June kids have the opportunity to trade in that bike they have outgrown and get a bike that fits them.
 Kids donate their old bike and receive a voucher for the value to be redeemed towards another bike Sharing Wheels volunteers have refurbished.

 Hundreds of dollars of new parts and many volunteer hours go into preparing bikes for the swap.
-100+ bikes traded-in and 75 bikes out in 2014.
+100+ bikes went home with kids in 2016.

 Each fall, Sharing Wheels contributes refurbished children’s bicycles to another non-profit, Christmas House.
 In 2015, more than 120 low income kids will get a special bike for the holiday.